Timelessprod/algorep/README.md

 echo 'export PATH=$PATH:/usr/local/go/bin' >> ~/.bashrc
 ```

 You can check Go versions on the [go.dev](https://go.dev/dl/) website.
+If you
+use another shell than bash, please adapt the last line in consequence.

-Then you can simply clone the repository and run `make` at its root.
+Finally, you can simply clone the repository and run `make` at its root.

 ## D) Progression